-Sometimes, life just throws a spanner in the works.
-Even with the very best in audiology care and the crème de la crème of hearing aids, it’s still possible to suffer an abrupt drop in your ability to hear, also known as Sudden Onset Hearing Loss (SOHL).
+Sometimes, life throws a spanner in the works.
+Even with excellent audiology care and top-tier hearing aids, you might still experience a sudden drop in hearing.
+This condition is known as Sudden Onset Hearing Loss (SOHL).

 What are the types of sudden hearing loss?